 This fireplace has been tested and is intended for use with doors as supplied with this fireplace.

 WARNING!
 Risk of Fire and Smoke!
-Fireplace should be operated only with doors fully open or doors fully closed.
-If doors are left partly open, gas and flame may be drawn out of the fireplace opening.
+Fireplace should be operated only with door fully closed.
+If door is left partly open, gas and flame may be drawn out of the fireplace opening.